nagasudhirpulla/taming_python/blog/skills/logging.md

 # maxBytes=1024 means, new log file will be generated if log file exeeds 1024 bytes
 fileHandler = RotatingFileHandler("test.log", backupCount=100, maxBytes=1024)

-# user namer function of the handler to keep the .log extension at the end of the file name
+# use namer function of the handler to keep the .log extension at the end of the file name
 fileHandler.namer = lambda name: name.replace(".log", "") + ".log"

 # create a log formatter object and assign to the log handler